B.A.R.T. stands for Bay Area Rapid Transit, in case you did not know.

 Strike?
 BART Employees are overpaid!

-Here BART is on strike when they have a reported $125 million dollar operating surplus.
+BART has gone on strike and threatens to strike again even though they have a reported $125 million dollar operating surplus.

 The employees who get paid very good for sitting in a box all day think that they should get paid more.

 I think BART should lower the fares and do something about overcrowded trains.

 The unions contend BART has a $125 million operating surplus, and that their members deserve some of it for increased ridership and high service reliability rates.